Hope on the Hill: Frequently Asked Questions

-REACH have been successfully providing these services since 2013.
-Annually, about 50 families move into housing after staying at COH.
+REACH has been successfully providing these services since 2013.
+Annually, about 50 families move into housing after staying at the Center of Hope shelter.

 Clients are referred by calling 211, the county phone line for community members who need help.
-COH’s location is not advertised and it is not a drop-in center.
+The shelter's location is not advertised and it is not a drop-in center.
 We also receive referrals from local stakeholders.

 What do families do during their stay?

 Families are focused on finding housing by working with staff and other professionals to overcomes any barriers they have.
 Many have jobs or are at school.
 Professional staff are on-site to serve the families at all time.